 Affordable connectivity

-This priority seeks to foster access to telecommunications/ICTs, including the Internet, digital communication services, broadband, voice services and such devices—at a cost that is reasonable and sustainable for individuals or households, relative to their income, without causing financial hardship.
+This priority seeks to foster access to telecommunications/ICTs, including the Internet, digital communication services, [space based infrastructure in advancing universal connectivity for sustainable development] broadband, voice services and such devices—at a cost that is reasonable and sustainable for individuals or households, relative to their income, without causing financial hardship.
 Under this priority, BDT will continue providing assistance to Member States in the development of telecommunications/ICTs infrastructure and services, expanding broadband access and coverage, and ensuring emergency telecommunications and disaster risk resilience.

 [ NEW Outcomes and Key Performance Indictors (KPIs)